 The following table summarizes our consolidated financial and operating data as of September 30, 2001, for the years ended December 31, 1998, 1999 and 2000 and for the nine months ended September 30, 2000 and 2001, prepared from our historical accounting records.
 The pro forma consolidated statements of operations and other financial and operating data for the year ended December 31, 2000 and for the nine months ended September 30, 2000 give effect to the acquisitions of NursesRx, Preferred Healthcare Staffing and O'Grady-Peyton International, as well as this offering, as if these events had occurred on January 1, 2000.
+The pro forma consolidated statements of operations and other financial data for the nine months ended September 30, 2001 give effect to the acquisition of O'Grady-Peyton International, as well as this offering, as if these events had occurred on January 1, 2000.
 The pro forma consolidated statements of operations and other financial and operating data for the nine months ended September 30, 2001 give effect to the acquisition of O'Grady-Peyton International, as well as this offering, as if these events had occurred on January 1, 2000.
 The as adjusted consolidated balance sheet data as of September 30, 2001 gives effect to this offering as of such date.
 The pro forma information is not necessarily indicative of the actual results of operations that would have occurred had the acquisitions of NursesRx, Preferred Healthcare Staffing and O'Grady-Peyton International and this offering occurred on the assumed dates nor do they represent any indication of future performance.